rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 ## Game Updates

 ### BITGUN

 ![BITGUN gameplay](bitgun-release-optimized.gif)
 _BITGUN gameplay_

 [BITGUN] ([Discord], [Twitter]) by [@darth] and [@shosanna] is an action roguelite zombie shooter with difficult and satisfying combat you can learn and master.
 Guns break quickly and you lose all your gear when you die.

 The game was just released on Steam!
 It has been developed by a programming duo called LogLog Games.
 They have been working on it for the past year and it is their biggest game so far (they also have 2 smaller games).
 [BITGUN] is writen in Godot Engine but it is using Rust language extensively (it has around 7500 lines of Rust and 4200 lines of GDScript).

 The main changes from the demo version of the game:

 - New missions added with extra difficulty
-- New and improved AI which doesn't just chase the player but behaves unpredictably
+- Improved AI which doesn't just chase the player but behaves unpredictably
 - New zombie types - ranged zombie, big spider, zombie spawner
 - Added comic-book style story
 - Improved tutorial and new player experience